yeoman/yeoman.io/app/learning/faq.md

 ### What is a package manager?

 A package manager is a tool for automating the process of installing, upgrading, configuring and managing dependencies for projects.
-Good examples of package manager would be NPM (Node.js), Bower (Web), Pypi (Python), Gem (Ruby), Composer (PHP), NuGet (.NET), etc.
+Good examples of package manager would be npm (Node.js), Bower (Web), Pypi (Python), Gem (Ruby), Composer (PHP), NuGet (.NET), etc.

 ### How does Yeoman differ from Grunt?